2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-Tutorial for adding a multifunctional bot to a group or super-group on Telegram:
+Tutorial for adding a multifunctional bot to a group or supergroup on Telegram:

 :::video id=cdbf82d6-3530-45c4-90de-593f100863bb:::